NVIDIA/apex/examples/distributed/README.md

 To understand how to convert your own model, please see all sections of main.py within ```#=====START: ADDED FOR DISTRIBUTED======``` and ```#=====END:   ADDED FOR DISTRIBUTED======``` flags.

 ## Requirements
-Pytorch master branch built from source.
-This requirement is to use NCCL as a distributed backend.
+Pytorch with NCCL available as a distributed backend.
+Pytorch 0.4+, installed as a pip or conda package, should have this by default.
+Otherwise, you can build Pytorch from source, in an environment where NCCL is installed and visible.